david-cortes/isotree/README.md

 General idea was extended to produce distance (alternatively, similarity) between observations according to how many random splits it takes to separate them - idea is described in [Distance approximation using Isolation Forests](https://arxiv.org/abs/1910.12362).

+# Imputation of missing values

+The model can also be used to impute missing values by taking the values from observations in the terminal nodes of each tree in which an observation with missing values falls at prediction time, combining the non-missing values of the other observations as a weighted average according to the depth of the node and the number of observations that fall there.
+This is not related to how the model handles missing values internally, but is rather meant as a faster way of imputing by similarity.
+Quality is not as good as chained equations, but the method is a lot faster and more scalable.
+Recommended to use non-random splits when used as an imputer.
+Paper on this to come soon.

 # Highlights

-There's already many available implementations of isolation forests for both Python and R (such as [the one from the original paper's authors'](https://sourceforge.net/projects/iforest/) or [the one in SciKit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)), but as of 2019 all of them are lacking some important functionality and/or offer sub-optimal speed.
+There's already many available implementations of isolation forests for both Python and R (such as [the one from the original paper's authors'](https://sourceforge.net/projects/iforest/) or [the one in SciKit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)), but at the time of writing, all of them are lacking some important functionality and/or offer sub-optimal speed.
 This particular implementation offers the following:

 * Implements the extended model (with splitting hyperplanes) and split-criterion model (with non-random splits).
 * Can use a mixture of random and non-random splits, and can split by weighted/pooled gain (in addition to simple average).
 * Can produce approximated pairwise distances between observations according to how many steps it takes on average to separate them down the tree.
 * Can handle missing values (but performance with them is not so good).
+* Can produce missing value imputations according to observations that fall on each terminal node.
 * Can handle categorical variables (one-hot/dummy encoding does not produce the same result).
 * Can work with sparse matrices.
 * Supports sample/observation weights, either as sampling importance or as distribution density measurement.
 * Supports user-provided column sample weights.
 * Can sample columns randomly with weights given by kurtosis.
-* Implements correct formula (not approximation as others do) for harmonic numbers at lower sample and remainder sizes.
+* Uses exact formula (not approximation as others do) for harmonic numbers at lower sample and remainder sizes.
 * Can fit trees incrementally to user-provided data samples.
 * Produces serializable model objects with reasonable file sizes.
 * Fast and multi-threaded C++ code.
 Can be wrapped in languages other than Python and R.